itzDJ/.dotfiles/README.md

 ## NOTE

-Neovim config is added despite not being in this repository; it is installed through the install script.
+Neovim config is added through its own repo

 ## Setup steps (should only be needed once)